Clinical Pastoral Education.

 Clinical Pastoral Education, or CPE as it is commonly known, is a program of clinical training for seminarians and other people interested in developing their skills as pastoral care givers.
 A unit of CPE involves the student in at least 400 hours of training in an institutional setting that has been accredited by the Association for Clinical Pastoral Education, Inc.

 Students often wonder whether they should take CPE while in seminary.
 While it is often beneficial to do so in that it enriches the rest of the student’s academic program, it is also the case that CPE is beneficial if taken after seminary.
-Students taking CPE while in seminary may receive 6 elective credits upon successful completion of the CPE program.
+Students taking CPE while in seminary may receive elective credits upon successful completion of the CPE program.
+Students should consult their program handbook for further information.

 The program is designed to assist clergy and future clergy to get to know themselves as pastoral caregivers in a more substantial way.
 Such in-depth self-knowledge is important in that it allows the caregiver to minister free of personal problems and griefs that can adversely affect his or her capacity to minister.